-There are many small towns and cities near Venice worth visiting.
-Some of them are popular destinations like Verona, Padova, Ravenna.
+Many small towns and cities near Venice are worth visiting, like Verona, Padova, and Ravenna.
 But a trip to the Eastern Dolomites is unique because you will have the opportunity to dive into the heart of the Italian Alps, a UNESCO heritage site, and see some characteristic landmarks of Italy.

 The Dolomites are not only for keen walkers and these mountains.
-The stunningly unique landscape and geology are extraordinary, and you will not see anything like that in Europe.
+The stunningly unique landscape and geology are extraordinary; you will not see anything like that in Europe.

 When is the best time to visit the Dolomites?